dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 // returns 1, which is the index myArray[1] // will return 'two' because its at the index of 1
 ```
-- findIndex (good for arrays with complet data types, aka objects
+- findIndex (good for arrays with complex data types, AKA objects
 ```js

 const myArray = [